apremkumar1989/SpringMVC/README.md

 # SpringMVC
 a simple spring mvc project to experiment using Spring Boot

+###Why Spring Boot?
+Spring Boot makes it easy to get started.
+It enables auto configuration.
+All that is needed to get started is just add the `@SpringBootApplication` annotation.
+In this application the annotated class is `com.premkumar.springmvc.Application`.

 ###Why Spring Boot is not loading Spring MVC and is closing immediately after starting the spring boot application?
 Spring Boot needs an application container like tomcat to load MVC files.